microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ![Selected kit in status bar](images/cpp/cmake-kit-statusbar.png)

 To change the kit, you can click on the kit in the status bar, or run the **CMake: Select a kit** again from the Command Palette.
-If you don't see the compiler you're looking for, you can edit the `CMakeKits.json` file directly to add it yourself.
+If you don't see the compiler you're looking for, you can edit the `cmake-tools-kits.json` file in your project and add it manually.

 ### Select a variant